mecotrade/kidtracker/README.md

-Device could provide its actual location, based on direct GPS data, when it is available, as well as last detected position, when direct GPS observation is not available, mostly within building or in the presents of electromagnetic noise.
-In the second case data is considered obsolete.
+Device could provide its actual location, based on direct GPS data, when it is available, as well as last detected position, when direct GPS observation is not available, mostly inside buildings or in the presence of electromagnetic noise, in such cases the GPS data
+is considered obsolete.
 When received location data is obsolete, the obsolete data alert ![eye-slash](icons/eye-slash.svg) is shown.